-A complex and comprehensive set of analysis were completed as part of this Feasibility Study.
-The following is a short list of especially pertinent conclusions based on the more detailed analysis in the accompanying appendices:
+A complex and comprehensive set of analyses were completed as part of this Feasibility Study.
+The following is a short list of pertinent conclusions based on the more detailed analysis in the accompanying appendices:

-1. Evaluation of the proposed inlet alternatives using the Johnson (1973) stability diagram indicates that the evaluated inlet alternatives are well within the regime for always-open inlets.
+- 1. Evaluation of the proposed inlet alternatives using the Johnson (1973) stability diagram indicates that the evaluated inlet alternatives are well within the regime for always-open inlets.
 The proposed inlet remains in the always-open regime even with larger wave power and neap tidal prism.
 An outlet to the west as shown in Scenario 3 is preferred from a geomorphic perspective; however, an outlet near the existing pump station could function for many years as depicted in Scenarios 1 and 2.
-The tidal prism through the inlet is likely to increase with sea level rise, which would enhance the inlet's likelihood of staying open in the future.

-- 2. Establishing tidal exchange (frequent daily inundation) and introducing saltwater from Port Susan will likely eliminate most or all noxious weeds below the high-tide line. - 3.
+The tidal prism through the inlet is likely to increase with sea level rise, which would enhance the inlet's likelihood of staying open in the future. - 2.
+Establishing tidal exchange (frequent daily inundation) and introducing saltwater from Port Susan will likely eliminate most or all noxious weeds below the high-tide line.
+However, it may introduce Spartina. - 3.
 Restoration may result in increased groundwater levels on the restored site and higher salinities in shallow soils caused by periodic inundation.
 This condition is not expected to cause saline intrusion of the upland aquifers because water levels in these aquifers will remain higher than in the lowland areas.
-However, engineering solutions may be required within the lowland areas to prevent saline water from migrating to adjacent agricultural properties. - 4.
-Restoration will increase the intermdediate high water levels in the site under existing conditions.
+However, engineering solutions may be required within the lowland areas to prevent saline water from migrating to adjacent agricultural and residential properties. - 4.
+Restoration will increase the intermediate high water levels in the site under existing conditions.
 However, restoration may reduce flood risk associated with extreme events that overtop current beach berms.
 An assessment of flood potential for adjacent properties is needed. - 5.
 ESA recommends a pilot channel on the mudflat for any of the 3 scenarios presented.
 The channel sizing analysis showed that the outlet channel should go to -4 FT NAVD.
-This is not feasible and needs more refinement to avoid salmon entrapment and to avoid excessively large pilot channel excavation through the mudflat. - 6.
+This is not feasible since it would require too much length of pilot channel excavation.
+Design of the pilot mudflat channel needs more refinement to avoid salmon entrapment and to avoid excessively large impacts to the mudflat. - 6.
 Based on the cost-benefit analysis and the morphology of the site, ESA strongly recommends Scenario 3 even if parcel acquisition takes time to accomplish. - 7.
 Scenarios 1 and 2 may increase groundwater and agricultural pumping requirements for adjacent parcels and hence an adverse flood impact.
 This is a flood risk unless a flood easement can be purchased, or other water management action can be taken on the WCLT (project) property.

-5 References
+5. References